Course Content and Outcome Guide for FP 111

 - Special Fee:

 Course DescriptionCovers basic tools, procedures, techniques and safety precautions utilized by firefighters, during fire ground operations.
 Includes comprehensive training in individual firefighting skills.
 Involves transfer of knowledge obtained from classroom instruction to drill ground application, during hands-on training.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and FP 101.
+Prerequisites: WR 90 and MTH 20.
+Corequisites: FP 112.

 Addendum to Course Description